 Former CIA agent Jerry Chun Shing Lee faced an additional charge when he appeared in federal court May 19: conspiracy to commit espionage.

 He pleaded not guilty to that, as well as to two counts of illegal retention of classified information, which he was charged with at the time of his arrest on Jan.
-15. His trial is scheduled to begin in February 2019.
+15. His trial is scheduled to begin on February 2019.

-Government officials suspect that Lee, 53, gave the Chinese information that led to the deaths of “at least a dozen” sources the CIA worked with in China, and the imprisonment of another half-dozen or more between 2010 and 2012, The New York Times reported in 2017.
+Government officials suspect that Lee, 53, gave the Chinese information that led to the deaths of “at least a dozen” sources the CIA worked within China, and the imprisonment of another half-dozen or more between 2010 and 2012, The New York Times reported in 2017.

 Court papers do not specify that Lee’s actions are directly responsible for those deaths, according to The Washington Post.